EarldridgeJazzedPineda/librehunt/CONTRIBUTING.md

 * `architecture` - the instruction set architectures (ISAs) supported by the distribution.
 Possible values are:
   * `"x86"` - the distribution supports the 32-bit x86 ISA created by Intel, also known as IA-32, i386, i486, i586, or i686.
   * `"other"` - the distribution supports ISAs other than x86 (32-bit or 64-bit), including but not limited to ARM, PowerPC, and RISC-V.
-* `sourcebased` - defines how a users installs software in the distribution.
+* `sourcebased` - defines how a user installs software in the distribution.
 Possible values are:
   * `0` - the distribution provides pre-built software, also known as "binary packages", in repositories from which they can be installed using a package manager.
   * `1` - the distribution has users build software from source code, whether or not using a package manager.
 Support for binary packages is optional.
+* `purpose` - defines what purpose or use case that the distribution is suitable for.
+Possible values are:
+  * `"0"` - the distribution is general-purpose, i.e. it is suitable for all kinds of purposes and use cases.
+  * `"desktop"` - the distribution comes with a desktop environment and isn't meant to be used without one.
+  * `"security"` - the distribution is for security, penetration testing, or privacy purposes or use cases.
+  * `"enterprise"` - the distribution is for enterprise purposes or use cases.

 Example entry:
 ```
    {
-      "notrolling":1,
+      "notrolling":2,
       "matches":[],
       "name":"Bodhi Linux",
       "lookalike":"0",